Compare SocketTools Editions

 For Visual Basic developers, the SocketTools .NET components have an interface similar to the ActiveX Edition controls, simplifying the process of migrating legacy Visual Basic projects.
 Both the x86 and x64 target platforms are supported, or you can have your project target whichever platform your program is currently running on.

 We support Visual Studio 2010 and later versions, including Visual Studio 2022.
-To use the .NET 8.0 Preview, you will need to install the Visual Studio 2022 Preview release.
-Microsoft is expected to release .NET 8.0 in November, 2023.
+The current release of SocketTools 11 includes .NET 9.0 assemblies.
+Note that you will need to install Visual Studio 2022 17.12 or later to build projects using .NET 9.

 SocketTools ActiveX Edition